larsborn/nsq2arangodb/README.md

 ## Limitations

-* No concurrency
+* No concurrency (but in-flight support)
-* JSON decoding errors are just logged as exceptions and not re-queued
+* JSON decoding errors are just logged as exceptions and not re-queued, potential solution here is to push them to another configurable queue

 ## Development